winniebahati/Analysis-materials-for-threat-validation/README.md

-# The role of Data Flow Diagrams in validating identified security threats- Replication package
+# Less is more: Usefulness of data flow diagrams and large language models for security threat validation
-This repository contains the data used to execute a control experiement to measure the role of a data flow diagram in validating security threats.
-The experiement was conducted in two universities, in the Netherlands and China.
+This repository contains the data used to execute a control experiement to measure the role of a data flow diagram and large language models in validating security threats.
+We first conducted a pilot with 41 MSc students and a think aloud with three practitioners.
+The outcomes of the think-aloud were analysed for potential issues and concerns that needed to be addressed before the final data collection campaign.
+The final data collection was done via Upword, a crowdsourcing platform, where 68 expert practitioners were hired to participate in the experiement.

 ### How to Cite us
 To be updated....
 The scientific article describing design, execution, and main results of this study is available here.
 If this study is helping your research, consider to cite it is as follows, thanks!

-@article{mbaka2025validating,
+@article{xyz.....,

-  title={Assessing the usefulness of Data Flow Diagrams for validating security threats},
+  title={Less is more: Usefulness of data flow diagrams and large language models for security threat validation},

-  author={Mbaka, Winnie Bahati and Zhang, Xinran and Wang, Yunduo and Li, Tong and Massacci, Fabio and Tuma, katja},
+  author={Mbaka, Winnie Bahati and Tuma, katja},

-  journal={Computers & Security},
+  journal={Empirical Software Engineering},

   volume={},